almibe/multi-page-display/README.md

 com.sun.* packages and usages of reflection to build a tab pane.

 This project is Licensed under the GPL v2 w/ Classpath Exception, the same license as the OpenJDK project.
-And uses code from the EasyBind project licensed under the MIT license.